denisdbell/petclinic-terraform/README.md

 ### 3.1 Contributor – Resource Group Scope

-Allows Terraform to create and manage infrastructure within the backend resource group.
+Allows Terraform to create and manage infrastructure state which is stored in storage account.

 ```bash
 az role assignment create \